 - Botanicals, micronutrients, medical foods, prebiotics, probiotics

-Methylation relies on proper COMT enzymes, and it is known to be a fairly complex process.
+Methylation relies on proper COMT enzymes, which is a complicated process.
 We can support COMT with:

 - Methionine especially important if low homocysteine